These are guidelines that the Connext team uses internally to coordinate our development. Suggestions for improvements are welcome!

 3dffdc17, these are built & pushed during the first step of either feature or staging CD.
 Later steps of feature/staging CD will pull & run tests against these images (and deploy them if staging and tests pass).
 These are built using local code (ie local modules aren’t pulled from the npm registry).

 1.2.3, these are built & pushed during the first step of master CD and then tested/deployed during later steps.
 These images use code from the npm registry, not local code.

-latesttag is always pushed when pushing either commit or release tagged images, these latest images are only used in CD as a cache to make building go faster so if they’re corrupted then everything’ll be fine but building will take longer.
+latesttag is always pushed when pushing either commit or semver-tagged images, these latest images are only used in CD as a cache to make building go faster so if they’re corrupted then everything’ll be fine but building will take longer.
 These images will be overwritten frequently so don’t pull them expecting anything specific (if you want specific images, use commit-tagged ones).
 Local images built & run by

 make startwill be tagged